Feature Articles: Food, Fitness and Children

 Lynda Johnson, University of Missouri Extension nutrition and health education specialist, said family meals are not only a simple, effective tool to help prevent substance abuse in kids, but are also good for children’s nutrition.

 “Many child experts indicate that regular family meals are one of the best ways to help children and teens be fit, healthy and ready to succeed,” said Johnson.
-“Young people who spend more time eating and talking with their families are more likely to do well in school, more likely to have a healthy weight and get the nutrition they need.
+“Young people who spend more time eating and talking with their families are more likely to do well in school, maintain a healthy weight and get the nutrition they need.
 They are less likely to use drugs, alcohol and tobacco, and less likely to develop eating disorders.
 They are also less likely to have sex, get into fights and have thoughts of suicide.”

-Family mealtime helps foster a sense of connectedness for children and an opportunity to focus on family communication.
+Family mealtime helps foster a sense of connectedness for children and provides an opportunity to focus on family communication.
 Positive conversations during meals are ideal for strengthening family relationships, sharing family values and helping parents understand the challenges that children face today.

 Some quick-to-fix ideas from USDA’s Nibbles For Health include